HasangerGames/suroi-wiki/app/(wiki)/healing/articles/medikit.md

 ## Countering

 - If you see a player out in the open using healing particles, you should attack them.
 There's a good chance that they are low on health and will make for an easy kill.
-  - Watch out though, as some players will "bait" and pretend to heal when they actually have high health.
+  - Watch out, though, as some players will "bait" and pretend to heal when they actually have high health.
-- If you're in a fight and you think your opponent is low enough that they are trying to use a Medikit, keep being aggressive and attack them.
+- If you're in a fight, and you think your opponent is low enough that they are trying to use a Medikit, keep being aggressive and attack them.
 Don't give them the chance to use a Medikit.

 ## Obtaining